Aegiq/lightworks/docs/source/sdk/circuit.rst

 Circuit
 =======

-The Circuit is one of the key components of the Lightworks.
+The :doc:`../sdk_reference/circuit` is one of the key components of the Lightworks.
 It is typically the main interaction point for users and allows for an algorithm to be encoded for implementation on a photonic quantum computing system.

 .. note that somewhere here there will need to be a note on what loss is and how it is included.